EatonWu/MnT_Health_Website/README.md

 # HealthHacks Website

 Made during the first annual M&T Bank's Meet & Hack in 2022.
-A website that uses the Django web framework and a PostgresSQL database to enable user authentication.
+A website that uses the Django web framework and a SQLite database to enable user authentication.
 Front-end built with HTML template files, CSS, and Bootstrap.

 ## Live Demo (Heroku App)